mezzio/mezzio-authentication-session/docs/book/v1/requiring-authentication.md

 This means that the original handler needs to have the `AuthenticationMiddleware` as part of its pipeline.

-Additionally, this package depends on the zend-expressive-session `SessionMiddleware` being present and in the pipeline before the zend-expressive-authentication `AuthenticationMiddleware`, as the `PhpSession` adapter it provides requires access to the session container via the request.
+Additionally, this package depends on the mezzio-session `SessionMiddleware` being present and in the pipeline before the mezzio-authentication `AuthenticationMiddleware`, as the `PhpSession` adapter it provides requires access to the session container via the request.

 There are three ways to accomplish this: